CaliforniaHerps.com

 Non-Native Salamanders Established in California

-Ambystoma mavortium (tigrinum) - Barred Tiger Salamander
+Ambystoma mavortium (tigrinum) - Western Tiger Salamander

 Introduced into isolated locations in California, most likely through the introduction of larvae used as fishing bait that were accidentally released.
 Expanding irrigation in arid areas can help to encourage their spread.